salpharre/refractor-hw1/README.md

 ### General Info

-Project webpage was given to practice code refraction, and clean up code.
+Project webpage was used to practice code refraction, and clean up code.

 Using a pre-formed html, elements were changed to follow a more